kristianyonuel/CasaTodos/README.md

 - **📱 Responsive Design**: Optimized for all devices with modern UI/UX
 - **🧭 Navigation Fixes**: All template navigation updated and verified (no broken 'dashboard' references)
 - **📊 Leaderboard System**: Weekly and season leaderboards fully implemented and tested
+- **👥 Post-Deadline Pick Visibility**: Users can see everyone's picks after deadlines pass for transparency

 ## 🏈 Game Rules & Scoring